mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 * Lightweight DHCPv6 Relay Agent (or LDRA):
-   This is an extension of the original DHCPv6 Relay Agent, to support also Layer 2 devices performing a Relay Agent function {{RFC6221}}.
+   This is an extension of the original DHCPv6 Relay Agent, to support also layer-2 devices performing a Relay Agent function {{RFC6221}}.

 * DHCPv4 over DHCPv6 Relay Agent (or 4o6RA):
    Refers to a Relay Agent that implements the 4o6